Have you ever wondered what would you find on Hannibal Lecter’s bookshelves?

 Lecter owns a great deal of elegant black notebooks in which he stores notes about his patients (he actually uses an organizing method developed by Stanley Kubrick).
 And for writing, he flashes a $180 S.T Dupont Défi pen.

 What are the other books you think Hannibal would enjoy?
-Please complete the reading list by adding your suggestions in the comment section below.
+Please obtain this this reading list and immerse yourself in the world of high literature.